Neslin247/Draupnir/README.md

 ## Very Much Frequently Asked Questions ❓

 ### How many Draupnir rings (or coins) can exist? 🐕
-Early 2015 (approximately a year and a half after release) there will be approximately 100,000,000,000 coins.
+Late 2022 (approximately a year and a half after release) there will be approximately 100,000,000,000 coins.
 Each subsequent block will grant 10,000 coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/phones/lost